-Let’s face it – everyone wants to be happy in life.
+Let’s face it: everyone wants to be happy in life.
 But for many people, happiness is like a rainbow—captivating yet elusive.
-They keep going after it but never seem to reach it.
+They keep chasing it, but never seem to reach it.

-That’s because happiness is a vague concept that can’t be quantified or experienced through our five senses.
-It’s an intangible state of being that can only be sensed within the realm of emotions and spirit.
-It’s also highly personal to each person and can only be defined based on personal preferences.
+That’s because happiness is a vague concept that can’t be quantified.
+It’s an intangible state of being that can only be sensed with our emotions.
+It’s personal to each person and can only be defined by them.

 Given the ambiguous nature of happiness, society has created a culture that associates it with material gain and pleasure.
-Any object, person or circumstance that instantly gratifies us and boosts our ego with status, wealth and other decadent delights may seem like the obvious route towards happiness.
+Any object, person or circumstance that instantly gratifies us and boosts our ego can come across as an obvious route towards happiness.

-Now, I’m not saying that wanting nice things and seeking popularity makes a person dishonorable.
-It’s okay to have a healthy desire for these things, as long as we’re conscious of the fact that the type of happiness that it brings is temporary and fleeting, and not the kind that we can rely on in the long term.
+I’m not saying that wanting nice things and seeking popularity makes you dishonorable.
+It’s okay to have a healthy desire for these things, as long as we know that the type of happiness it brings is temporary and fleeting.

-We see this play out in the lives of the rich and famous who have acquired an abundance of financial success and adulation.
-However, many of them are still unhappy because they lead a shallow existence and they resort to drugs, alcohol and other substances to fill up the emptiness they feel inside.
-Sadly, the cases of celebrities who die from their addictions and suicide are now all too common.
+We see this play out in the lives of the rich and famous who have acquired fame and fortune.
+Many of them are still unhappy because they lead a shallow existence and they often resort to drugs, alcohol and other behaviors to fill up the emptiness they feel inside.
+Sadly, the cases of celebrities who die from their addictions are now all too common.

-I believe that there is a lot of power in accepting that we’re in charge of our own happiness.
-It puts us in the driver’s seat of our life because we are no longer dependent on external events or other people for how we feel.
-We realize that although it’s futile to try controlling what’s not in our hands, we get to choose how it affects us.
-No else gets to call the shots on how we feel – how liberating is that?
+There’s a lot of power in owning our role in creating happiness.
+It puts us in the driver’s seat of our life and we no longer have to depend on external events or other people to make us happy.
+We know it’s futile to try controlling what’s not in our hands, but we can choose how it affects us.

 Another exemplary role model in this regard is Nelson Mandela, who was incarcerated for 27 years for rebelling against a corrupt regime while fighting for a free society in South Africa.
 When asked about his time in prison, he said that his time there only strengthened his resolve against apartheid.
 Even in prison, he fought against it, and taught his inmate about white supremacy and how to fight it.

-The incredible life stories of Frankl and Mandela prove that it is possible to find happiness in the toughest situations if we live our life from a sense of purpose and meaning.
-They did not give in to the temptation of playing the victim or blaming others, and stayed accountable for their lives.
+The incredible life stories of Frankl and Mandela prove that it is possible to find happiness in the toughest situations, if we live our life with purpose.
+They refused to play the victim and blame others.
+Instead, they chose to be accountable for their lives.
 Like turning lead into gold, they were able to transmute their experiences into one of learning and personal growth.

 So if they could find meaning and happiness in such arduous situations, why can’t we?
-We can reclaim our power to influence our levels of happiness by facing our fears and inner demons head-on.
 In fact, studies done by the Journal of Positive Psychology have found that simply the act and intention of trying to be happy can lead to a significant elevation in our moods and wellbeing.

 Another psychology research study has shown that we all have a “happiness set-point” that’s determined by our upbringing and genetics.
 We tend to oscillate between this set point, which largely affects our sense of wellbeing.
 But according to experts, 40% of our happiness is within our control and that happiness is available to anyone who is willing to alter their attitude and approach towards life.

-But happiness does take work and we need to apply ourselves to adopt rituals and practices to keep us on the positive side of our happiness set-point.
-Life happens, both good and bad, and we should be prepared with the right knowledge and tools that will get us back to center as quickly as possible.
+But happiness does take work and we need to adopt rituals and practices to keep us on the positive side of our happiness set-point.
+Life happens, both good and bad, and we should be prepared with the right knowledge and tools that will get us back to center.

-Prioritize learning good self-management and interpersonal skills, and choose to seek environments, opportunities and people who can increase your probability for happiness.
-And most importantly, develop the beliefs, values and behavior patterns that are in favor of your overall happiness.
+Prioritize learning good self-management and interpersonal skills, and seek environments, opportunities and people who can increase your probability for happiness.
+And most importantly, develop the beliefs and behavior patterns that are conducive to your happiness.

-- Your reality is based on how much effort you’re willing to put in: Even though we can’t control the circumstances that we’ve been born into or the genetic cards we’ve been dealt, we do have the ability to change them if we’re not satisfied.
-For example, if you were born into a poor family, you can work hard in school so that you can attain a scholarship to go to college and land a lucrative job or even start a successful business.
+5. Your reality is based on how much effort you’re willing to put in: Even though we can’t control the circumstances that we’ve been born into, we do have the ability to change them if we’re not satisfied.
+For example, if you were born into a poor family, you can work hard in school, attain a scholarship to go to college and land a lucrative job or even start a successful business.
 Or you can play the victim, wallow in self-pity and allow your circumstances to limit your potential to grow as an individual.
-It’s ultimately our choice when it comes to the amount of effort we’re willing to put into designing a life that fulfills us and allows us to reach our highest potential.
+It’s ultimately your choice when it comes to the amount of effort you’re willing to put into designing a life that fulfills.

-Happiness, I believe, is not something that we have to search for but something that we create within our inner domain.
-Our thoughts and soul presence are like a magic wand, which can instantly transform any experience that we have into one that will help us prosper and evolve our consciousness.
+Happiness is not something that we have to search for, but something that we create within our inner domain.
+Our thoughts are like a magic wand, capable of instantly transforming any negative experience into one that will help us prosper and evolve on our personal journey.

 All my best on your journey,

 Question for you: Do you believe that you determine your own happiness?
-What steps are you committed to taking to be in charge of how you feel?
+What steps are you committed to shift your attitude?